 Topic: Compared with people who live in urban areas, the people who live in rural areas can take better care of their families.

-Life styles change in so many ways in the era of technology, the relationship among family members is affected like other aspects of life.
-Individuals experience more autonomous life these days in comparison with their ancestors which led to care their parents, siblings, spouse less.
-While supporting the relatives differ widely by passing the time, in my point of view the rural persons enjoy more solidarity than the urbans.
+Life styles change in so many ways in the era of technology, and the relationship among family members is affected like other aspects of life.
+Individuals experience more autonomous life these days in comparison with their ancestors, which leads to caring about their parents, siblings, and spouse less.
+While supporting family members differs widely as time passes, in my point of view, the rural families enjoy more solidarity than the urban ones.

-Methods of caring varies by development of knowledge and facilities.
-For instance, today anyone could send a birthday gift just by pressing a button on their cellphone or video calling with their distant families.
-So, paying attention to family members become reachable for everyone wherever they live in urban or rural regions just need to access a smart phone.
-In this point of view all humans around the world would be equal in this regard.
+Methods of caring varies by the development of knowledge and facilities.
+For instance, today anyone can send a birthday gift just by pressing a button on their cellphone or video calling their distant relatives.
+So, paying attention to family members has become reachable for everyone, and whether they live in urban or rural regions, they just need to access a smart phone.
+In this point of view, all humans around the world would be equal in this regard.

-By immigration of people from counties to cities, their cultural characteristics change to adapt the new situations.
-In cities in spite the incomes augment, the expenses enhance more rapidly so the families shrink and the houses become smaller therefore the economy of family would be limited.
-By the results of these changes, the number of relatives who you could ask for any help diminished so should act independently in formidable conditions.
+By the immigration of people from counties to cities, their cultural characteristics change to adapt to new situations.
+In cities, in spite of the incomes augment, the expenses increase more rapidly so the families shrink and the houses become smaller; therefore, the economy of family would be limited.
+By the results of these changes, the number of relatives who you could ask for any help from has diminished, so should act independently in formidable conditions.

-Moreover, the technology causes distances among people, not only in their social but also in their personal life especially take care of their families.
-In towns, most time would be wasted in transportation and traffic jam, working hard in offices then at the end of the days they are exhausted to care others.
-In contrast in rural areas the people work in their family businesses and are aware about them more.
-In villages, the houses are adjacent, there is no problems identical to the cities, villagers have more time to spend together and take care their families.
+Moreover, technology creates distances among people, not only in their social but also in their personal lives, especially about taking care of their families.
+In towns, most of people’s time would be wasted in transportation and traffic jams, and working hard in offices makes people too exhausted at the end of the days to take care of others.
+In contrast, in rural areas, people work in their family businesses and are aware of them more.
+In villages, the houses are adjacent, there is no problems identical to the cities, and villagers have more time to spend together and take care of their families.

-In general, the modernity and living in crowded cities could account for the behavior of people who live in cities.
-The quality of communications and relationships decreased dramatically in these locations.
-Therefor the asserted topic is strongly advocated by one and all.
+In general, modernity and living in crowded cities could account for the behavior of people who live in cities.
+The quality of communications and relationships has decreased dramatically in these locations.
+Therefore, the asserted topic is strongly advocated by one and all.

 Comments